Q&A about PPP Loans and the Employee Retention Credit

 On the ERC credit, if we applied for forgiveness for the PPP 1 loan using payroll in a 24-week period, are we still eligible for the ERC credit in other quarters?

 Yes if you remain an Eligible Employer in subsequent quarters.
 Additionally, to the extent that PPP forgiveness allocated to wages is less than total wages in a quarter, you can treat wages in that quarter as ERC-eligible (subject, of course, to the limitation of only including $10,000 of qualified wages per employee).
+Notice 2021-20, section I allows PPP borrowers to use payroll costs included on the PPP loan forgiveness application to be used as qualified wages for the ERC as long as the amount is not needed for loan forgiveness.

 Does the ERC credit only apply to the quarter where revenue is down 20%?